We've answered some of your most frequently asked questions about your recycling, your rubbish and how to bin it right.

 A recycling symbol doesn't always mean the plastic can go in your yellow bin, but that the material is capable of being recycled in certain conditions, often at an industrial facility.
 Check out which plastics can go in your household yellow bin.

-Plastics such as broken toys, laundry baskets, plastic containers and plastic bags do not go in your yellow bin.
-Instead these should be binned in your red bin, disposed of through a bulky good collection or at a Council drop off event.
+Plastics such as broken toys, laundry baskets and plastic bags do not go in your yellow bin.
+Broken toys can be recycled through Toys for Joy Large plastic items such as laundry baskets can be disposed of through a bulky good collection.

 Why is the information about what goes in our bins always changing?